Skip to main content

 Key Provisions

-• Operators must provide a receipt after each transaction with detailed information (operator contact, transaction type/value/date/time, addresses, fees, exchange rate, refund policy; digital receipts must include the transaction hash).
+• Requires a physical or digital receipt after each transaction with detailed information (operator contact, transaction details, fees, exchange rate, refund policy); digital receipts can be sent to the consumer and to the commission.

-• Operators must use blockchain analytics/tracing software to block transactions involving addresses linked to fraud or crime; such transactions must not be executed.
+• Mandates use of blockchain analytics and tracing software to block transactions linked to fraud; otherwise the transaction cannot be executed.

-• The Alabama Securities Commission may assess civil penalties for violations; proceedings do not preempt criminal action or other liability under state law.
+• The Alabama Securities Commission may impose civil penalties for violations; proceedings do not preempt other criminal or civil actions under state law.

 • Effective date: October 1, 2026.